 - I gave a talk at the University of Minnesota Twin Cities Representation theory seminar on representation theory and quantum mechanics.
 This was geared towards mathematicians who had little to no background in quantum physics

-I organize the Stanford math department seminar on mathematical physics as of Winter 2020. (currently on hiatus due to pandemic)
+- I organize the Stanford math department student seminar on mathematical physics as of Winter 2020. (currently on hiatus due to pandemic)

 Teaching and Outreach

 - Math 27300 - I was a grader for Ordinary Differential Equations during the winter 2019 at the University of Chicago, under Professor Pedro Gaspar.